nopnop2002/esp-idf-irSend/README.md

 You can use these as Remote control transmitter.

 # Software requirements
-ESP-IDF V4.4.
-This is because the specifications of the RMT driver have changed significantly with ESP-IDF V5.
+esp-idf v4.4/v5.0.

-__Note for ESP-IDF V5.0__
+__Note for esp-idf v5.0__
-ESP-IDF V5.0 gives this warning, but work.
+esp-idf v5.0 gives this warning, but work.

 ```
 #warning "The legacy RMT driver is deprecated, please use driver/rmt_tx.h and/or driver/rmt_rx.h"
 ```
+This is because the specifications of the RMT driver have changed significantly with esp-idf v5.
-Presumably, ESP-IDF V5.1 will completely obsolete the legacy RMT driver.
+Presumably, esp-idf v5.1 will completely obsolete the legacy RMT driver.

 # How to get IR code.